Skip to content

 Quote

 The Tower of Hanoi originates from an ancient legend.
 In a temple in ancient India, monks had three tall diamond pillars and \(64\) differently sized golden discs.
-The monks continuously moved the discs, believing that when the last disc is correctly placed, the world would end.
+They believed that when the last disc was correctly placed, the world would end.

-However, even if the monks moved a disc every second, it would take about \(2^{64} \approx 1.84×10^{19}\) seconds, approximately 585 billion years, far exceeding current estimates of the age of the universe.
+However, even if the monks moved one disc every second, it would take about \(2^{64} \approx 1.84×10^{19}\) —approximately 585 billion years—far exceeding current estimates of the age of the universe.
 Thus, if the legend is true, we probably do not need to worry about the world ending.